10 Ways to Save Money So You Don’t Have to Move Back in With Your Parents

 But Paribus helps.

 After you download it, the tool scans your email archives for receipts.
 It might sound a little intrusive, but we use it here at The Penny Hoarder to save a buck or two.

-Here’s how it works: If it detects purchases from Amazon, Target or one of its other 16 retail partners, it tracks the item’s price.
-If the price drops, it issues you a refund for the difference..
+Here’s how it works: If it detects purchases from one of the 29 major retailers it monitors, it tracks the item’s price.
+If the price drops, it issues you a refund for the difference.